nsmeltz/Kickstarter-Analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Theater Outcomes Based on Launch Date
-For this analysis, I created a pivot table of data that counted the number of occurances of successful, failed, or canceled kickstarted campaigns for plays sorted by launch month.
-The following visualizes the data by showing launch month versus the number of occurances of play kickstarter campaigns that were successs, failed, or canceled.
+For this analysis, I created a pivot table of data that counted the number of occurances of successful, failed, or canceled theater kickstarter campaigns sorted by launch month.
+The following graph visualizes the data by showing launch month versus the number of occurances of theater kickstarter campaigns that were successs, failed, or canceled.

 ### Analysis of Outcomes Based on Goals